-The City has undertaken planning for several areas, including the Point Neighborhood, North River Canal Corridor, Derby Street Corridor, Highland Avenue, and Bridge Street Neck, identifying needed infrastructure and public realm improvements to support neighborhood businesses and residents.
 Recognizing aging infrastructure throughout Salem that is in need of replacement or improvement, the City has identified and is planning or implementing numerous capital projects - especially roadway and complete streets, water/sewer, and drainage improvements that are needed to support business investment in the Downtown, the Point Neighborhood, as well as the city's Entrance Corridors and beyond.
+Targeted areas for neighborhood improvements are identified by the most recent low- and moderate-income summary data (LMISD) at the block group level with the Community Survey 2011-2015 5-year estimates (2015 ACS).
+A map of the LMI based on the LMISD data is available in the Appendix.
+In addition, the City also undertakes improvements in the Downtown Renewal Area, which was established as a Slum/Blight Area (November, 2013).

 In accordance with CDBG regulations, the City can undertake activities such as street, sidewalk and playground improvements in the low- and moderate-income neighborhoods or in neighborhoods meeting the definition of "slum/blight".
-However, recognizing that needs are not solely located in distressed neighborhoods, the City also offers programs that may be accessed by people living outside these areas.
-For example, the Housing Rehabilitation Loan Program and First-Time Homebuyer Downpayment Assistance Loan Program are offered city-wide to allow any low- to moderate-income household to take advantage of their availability.
+The City will continue to use the most current Low and Moderate Summary Income Data U.S. Census Block Group level information to prioritize the use of funds However, recognizing that needs are not solely located in distressed neighborhoods, the City also offers programs that may be accessed by people living outside these areas.
+For example, the City typically supports programs that benefit low- and moderate-income households or specific populations such as senior citizens, disabled persons and minorities as well as the Housing Rehabilitation Loan Program and First-Time Homebuyer Downpayment Assistance Loan Program which are offered city-wide to allow any low- to moderate-income household to take advantage of their availability.
 The City's small business loan programs are available to any business that meets certain eligibility requirements or agrees to create or retain jobs available to LMI persons.
+Although those programs support the needs of these populations throughout the city, many activities are targeted to neighborhoods that have a concentration of low- and moderate-income households.